-AV-101 is an orally-active, clinical-stage prodrug candidate that readily gains access to the central nervous system (CNS) after systemic administration and is rapidly converted in vivo to its active metabolite 7-chlorokynurenic acid (7-Cl-KYNA), a well-characterized, potent and highly selective antagonist of then N-methyl-D-aspartate receptor (NMDAR) at the glycine-binding co-agonist (GlyB) site.
-Prodrug pharmaceuticals are useful for their potential to increase the selectivity of a drug for its intended target and to afford more favorable absorption, distribution, metabolism, and excretion properties.
+AV-101 is an orally available, clinical-stage prodrug candidate that readily gains access to the CNS after systemic administration and is rapidly converted in vivo to its active metabolite 7-chlorokynurenic acid ("7-Cl-KYNA"), a well-characterized, potent and highly selective antagonist of then N-methyl-D-aspartate receptor ("NMDAR") at the glycine-binding co-agonist ("GlyB") site.

-Current evidence suggests that AV-101's antagonism of NMDAR signaling may provide fast-acting antidepressant effects in the treatment of Major Depressive Disorder (MDD).
-In addition, as confirmed in our AV-101 Phase 1 clinical studies, targeting the GlyB site of the NMDAR does not have the adverse effects typically associated with classic NMDAR antagonists, such as ketamine and other NMDA channel blockers.
+Current evidence suggests that AV-101's antagonism of NMDAR signaling may provide fast-acting antidepressant effects in the treatment of Major Depressive Disorder ("MDD").
+In addition, as confirmed in our AV-101 Phase 1 clinical studies, targeting the GlyB site of the NMDAR does not have the adverse effects typically associated with classic NMDAR antagonists, such as ketamine, and other NMDA channel blockers.

-We believe Phase 2 clinical development of AV-101 for MDD and multiple CNS-related indications is supported by strong scientific rationale, significant INDenabling nonclinical data, and two successful Phase 1 clinical safety studies.
-To date, the U.S. National Institutes of Health (NIH) has awarded us \$8.8 million of grant funding for our pre-Phase 2 development of AV-101.
+We believe Phase 2 clinical development of AV-101 for MDD and multiple CNS-related indications is supported by strong scientific rationale, significant IND-enabling nonclinical data, and two successful Phase 1 clinical safety studies.
+To date, the U.S. National Institutes of Health ("NIH") has awarded us \$8.8 million of grant funding for our pre-Phase 2 development of AV-101.
 We are currently preparing to launch our initial Phase 2 clinical trial of AV-101 in MDD.
+This Phase 2 study will be fully funded by the NIH.